-Sedation or a light general anaesthetic can also be used to lower your awareness of theatre activity and the associated noise during the operation.^[20] This should help with any anxiety that you may be feeling.
+Sedation or a light general anaesthetic can also be used to lower your awareness of theatre activity and the associated noise during the operation.
+This should help with any anxiety that you may be feeling.
 Sedation or a light general anaesthetic wears off very quickly following surgery.
 This allows most patients to make a rapid recovery with very few hangover side effects or sickness.
-It also allows you to start moving, when the spinal anaesthetic has worn off.
+It also allows you to start moving and gently use your knee, when the spinal anaesthetic has worn off.